Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 Frequently asked questions

-How often should cleanup run?
+- How often should cleanup run?

-Validation runs in real-time; audits run on a scheduled basis depending on data volume.
+Validation runs in real-time; audits run on a scheduled basis depending on volume. - Can cleanup be fully automated?

-Most cases are automated; ambiguous scenarios require review workflows.
+Most cases are automated; ambiguous scenarios require review workflows. - What happens to low-confidence duplicate matches?

-Low-confidence matches are accepted as new records and logged for future audit review.
+They are accepted as new records and logged for future audit review. - Does this work across contacts, companies, and deals?

-What happens if the system fails?
+Yes.
+Rules are configured per object with independent logic. - What happens if the system fails?

-Will this affect existing workflows?
+All actions are logged and reversible. - Will this affect existing workflows?

 Why Alltomate